visidata/visidata.org/podcast-transcript.md

 Saul Pwanson
 0:46:16

-Well, so right now we're working on the 2.O release, which will be a couple months out, and the goal is to stabilize it.
+Well, so right now we're working on the 2.0 release, which will be a couple months out [end of 2019], and the goal is to stabilize it.
 And the current version 1.5.2 is actually incredibly stable.
-And really tight, like we haven't found was just one bug I've seen, but that's fine.
-It's an edge case.
-But it's actually pretty stable.
-But the API is kind of all over the place.
-You know, it doesn't really it's not as coherent as the user interface.
-And so one of the things we want to do is make the API stable and produce some more coherent documentation about the internals, calling it the book of VisiData.
+I've only seen one outright bug and that was an edge case.
+But the API is kind of all over the place, it's not as coherent as the user interface.
+And so one of the things we want to do is make the API stable and produce some more coherent documentation about the internals; we've been calling it the "Book of VisiData".
 And the point of that is we can let it rest and work on some other things.
-But then let other people go wild and share their own creations plugins or commands or whatever loaders, without destabilizing the core goodness, that is there.
-So I'm sure there will be like, you know, 2.1, whatever after that.
+But then let other people go wild and share their own creations, plugins or commands or loaders, without destabilizing the core goodness that is there.
+So I'm sure there will be v2.1, whatever after that.
 But I'm really hoping that with 2.0, development can slow down, and I can move on to some other projects that I have in the queue.
+Okay, so one of the things that we've been talking about that's kind of taken a little got a little bit of traction is something I've been calling where in the data is
+Like "Where in the Data is Carmen San Mateo?", which references an old game from the 80s and 90s, which maybe you've heard of called "Where in the World is Carmen San Diego".

+Tobias Macey
+I used to play it.

+Saul Pwanson
-Okay, so one of the things that we've been talking about that's kind of taken a little got a little bit of traction is something I've been calling where in the data is Carmen San Mateo, which is a throwback, or a Yeah, references an old game from the 80s and 90s, which you've heard of called Where in the World is Carmen San Diego, I used to play it.
-Yep.
-Okay, yeah.
-So you're familiar.
-So the idea is that I want that kind of game, but with data and data sets.
-And so the low is for hardcore data nerds kind of an escape the room game, or a Choose Your Own Adventure kind of thing, where you're solving whatever crime, but you get the data sets to look at.
+Okay, So you're familiar.
+I want that kind of game, but with data and data sets.
+Kind of an Escape Room game, or a Choose Your Own Adventure, where you're solving whatever crime, but you get the data sets to look at.
 And that's how you get the actual clues and solve the actual puzzles.
-And so I like to work on that.
-And that's my, my next project probably is in the queue.
-But I don't want to do that until we've got the 2.0 lockdown and feel like it's a stable place for everybody.
+And so my next project in the queue.
+But I don't want to do that until we've got v2.0 locked down and feel like it's a stable place for everybody.

 Tobias Macey
 0:48:09
-Are there any other aspects of VisiData or data exploration or any of the other accompanying projects that we didn't discuss it that we didn't discuss yet that you'd like to close out, that we didn't discuss yet that you'd like to cover before we close out the show?
+Are there any other aspects of VisiData or data exploration or any of the other accompanying projects that you'd like to cover before we close out the show?

 Saul Pwanson
 0:48:24

-Now, let's just quickly although I do want to say that I feel like we're in an age of kind of a terminal Renaissance, you know, that we went through the period of the probably the late 90s, and early 2000s, where it was more graphics all the time.
-And you're kind of that was the obvious way up and out.
-And the journalist been, you know, with us throughout, and I definitely didn't have never left it.
-But I feel like within the past, maybe 10 years or so with projects like oh, my ZSH and team up slash tmate, and many other ones that the terminal has been kind of getting a resurgence.
-And even now, when people think go to data, boot camps, data science, boot camps and stuff, they have to learn the terminal and get involved in there too, because you need to be able to do that kind of stuff in order to get anywhere serious, to dive deeply into data stuff.
+I feel like we're in an age of kind of a terminal Renaissance, that we went through the period of the late 90s, and early 2000s, where it was more graphics all the time.
+And that was the obvious way up and out.
+And the terminal has been with us throughout, and I have never left it.
+But I feel like within the past, maybe 10 years or so with projects like ohmyzsh and tmux/tmate and many others, that the terminal has been kind of getting a resurgence.
+And even now, when people go to data science boot camps and stuff, they have to learn the terminal and get involved in there too, because you need to be able to do that kind of stuff in order to get anywhere serious, to dive deeply into data stuff.
-0:49:12
-And

 0:49:14

-so I feel like this, this is part of that, you know, if this data is saying that Wait a second, you don't have to be in the web graphics world and RMB perfection, in fact, not being in that world makes it a lot easier for you, if you can just embrace the fact that you're going to be at the terminal and using a keyboard.
+[XXX] And so I feel like this is part of that, you know, if this data is saying that Wait a second, you don't have to be in the web graphics world and RMB perfection, in fact, not being in that world makes it a lot easier for you, if you can just embrace the fact that you're going to be at the terminal and using a keyboard.

 Tobias Macey
 0:49:29